-I started my creative journey in design, as the fusion of type and imagery on the page fascinated me.
+My creative journey started in design, as the combination of type and imagery on the page fascinated me.
 Day after day, I began the arduous task of learning the craft.
 Then I needed images for my work, so I started taking photos.
-This process repeated over the years and I worked hard to teach myself a range of skills to become self-reliant.
-That "DIY" spirit of getting my hands dirty in all aspects of the creative process carries with me to this day.
+This process repeated over the years and I taught myself a range of skills to become self-reliant.
+As I begin to specialize more and collab, what I learned then carries with me and informs my work.

 I started out by capturing pure visceral moments in great light, but now the story drives what I film.
-I strive for that feeling when the images and sound come together just right.
-It requires hard work and many late late late late nights but when it all comes together it's all worth it.
+It requires hard work and many late late late late nights, but when the images and sound come together just right — it's all worth it.

-I have found that no matter what creative challenge I embark on imagery is key.
+I have found that no matter what creative challenge I embark on, high-quality imagery is critical.
 As compelling photography makes you stare and wonder.
-Telling a story without words.
-As I evolve my visual style, a new goal is to capture the connection to a place not just the beauty of a landscape or a moment of action.
+As I evolve my visual style, a new goal is to capture the connection to a place, not just the beauty of a landscape or a moment of action.

-My goal is to make brands relevant to people’s lives and give them more significant roles rather than just providing things to buy.
-It seems simple, but it takes time, patience, and many arguments discussions.
+My goal is to make brands relevant to people’s lives and give them more significant roles beyond just providing things to buy.
 I spent a decade at Yeti Cycles, helping to re-establish the brand and create a visual identity through films, photography, interactive sites, print, and so on.
-What I found is to be successful you can’t let fear guide your decisions.
+You can’t let fear guide your decisions.
 Be bold.
 Be authentic.